CDCgov/tostadas/docs/user-guide/submission_guide.md

 ### Built-in BioSample package profiles

 TOSTADAS has built-in profiles for two BioSample packages to support specific programs.
 These profiles automatically import a custom_fields JSON file preconfigured for that package.
-Here's how to use them:
+The following describes how to use them:

 - **SARS-CoV-2.wwsurv.1.0**
     1. Change the BioSample_package field in `conf/submission_config.yaml` to `SARS-CoV-2.wwsurv.1.0`